Enumasam/Getting_And_Cleaning_Data_Assignment/README.md

 3. A code book that describes the variables, the data, and any transformations performed to clean up the data called CodeBook.md.
 4. A README.md file in the repo.

-Data from Samsung Galaxy 5 smartphone accelerometers will be "tidied" for this project.

 The criteria for reviewing the assignment are: